 611 O'Keefe Avenue, Central Business District, willajean.com

-Exposed brick, black girders, and mosaic tile floors present an industrial yet welcoming atmosphere at Compère Lapin on the ground floor of the Old No. 77 Hotel & Chandlery.
+Exposed brick, black girders, and mosaic tile floors present an industrial yet welcoming atmosphere at Compere Lapin on the ground floor of the Old No. 77 Hotel & Chandlery.

 The soursop semifreddo with coconut dessert is a light, refreshing end to any meal.

-She competed in Season 11 of Top Chef and came in second, but was voted the fan-favorite.
+In 2018, Nina Compton won a James Beard Award for Best Chef: South.
+She competed in Season 11 of Top Chef and came in second but was voted the fan favorite.

-Reservations: recommended, but not necessary
+Reservations: Recommended but not necessary

-535 Tchoupitoulas St, Central Business District, comperelapin.com
+535 Tchoupitoulas St, Central Business District, instagram.com/comperelapin

-Pêche Seafood Grill
+11. Peche Seafood Grill

-At Pêche, a raw bar serves oysters, gulf shrimp, salmon ceviche, and steak tartare.
+At Peche, a raw bar serves oysters, gulf shrimp, salmon ceviche, and steak tartare.

 800 Magazine Street, Central Business District, pecherestaurant.com